Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Methodology

-The literature review for this study follows a systematic approach by adapting the SALSA (Search, Appraisal, Synthesis, and Analysis) method \cite{bookSystematicReview} to mine the relevant literature.
-The approach is based on the guidelines of Booth et al. \cite{bookSystematicReview} and is tailored to meet the specific context of \acp{SDV}.
-The process begins with the formulation of \acp{RQ} and an exploration of background topics on \acp{SDV}.
-The output of this systematic process is a defined set of articles that address each RQ and topic.
-The workflow can be broken down into multiple stages of the method: Search, Appraisal, Synthesis, and Analysis.
-The search process is driven by the design of the \acp{RQ}.
-This is followed by the development of the query to gather relevant literature from the selected primary and secondary sources.
 Primary sources are databases that directly house academic research, while secondary sources provide aggregated or second-hand information and were used to supplement the search.
 The selected primary sources include relevant digital libraries such as IEEE Xplore \cite{IEEEXplore}, ACM Digital Library \cite{ACMDL}, Science Direct \cite{ScienceDirect}, and Springer Link \cite{Springer}.
 The selected secondary sources include Google Scholar \cite{GoogleScholar} and ResearchGate \cite{ResearchGate}.
 These secondary sources are known to return large volumes of results, and thus the search was limited to the first 100 results sorted by relevance.
-The query string ``\texttt{software AND defined AND vehicle(s)}'' was used on March 6th, 2024, across primary and secondary sources, with results filtered using \ac{TAK} criteria for relevance.
+The query string ``\texttt{software AND defined AND vehicle(s)}'' was used across primary and secondary sources, with results filtered using \ac{TAK} criteria for relevance.
 After retrieving the articles, the next phase involved assessing them according to inclusion and exclusion criteria.
-Inclusion required articles to be in English, peer reviewed, and focused on security and privacy in \acp{SDV}.
-Exclusion criteria removed publications before 2004 and unrelated topics like ``Software-Defined Internet of Vehicles''.
+Inclusion required articles to be in English, peer-reviewed, and focused on security and privacy in \acp{SDV}.
+Exclusion criteria removed publications before 2004 and unrelated topics such as ``Software-Defined Internet of Vehicles''.
 A snowballing phase using the Paperfetcher Tool \cite{Pallath2023-lm} followed, allowing backward and forward reference chasing to expand the selection.
-Due to the limited number of articles retrieved, additional tertiary sources were incorporated, including previous \ac{SDV} surveys and authors' recommended articles.
-In the synthesis phase, selected papers were categorized by formulated \acp{RQ}, as summarized in \cref{fig:workflowschema}.
-The figure illustrates the workflow of the literature review with the steps described earlier.
-The numbers in the circles indicate the count of articles recovered after each operation or, in the end, allocated to each \ac{RQ} or topic.
+Due to the limited number of articles retrieved, additional tertiary sources were incorporated, including previous \ac{SDV} surveys and articles recommended by the authors.